JabRef/user-documentation/en/StringsHelp.md

 and then in some entry for example: `@Misc{ author = kopp # et # kubovy }` or `@Misc{ author = kopp # " and " # kubovy }`.
 In the JabRef field editor, the author has to be inserted as `#kopp# #et# #kubovy#` or `#kopp# and #kubovy#`.

 JabRef enhances the concept of Strings to add a type to those `@String`s.
-The issue is how to preserve such type of a string in a bibtex file.
-JabRefadds the type though prefixes:
+The issue is how to preserve such type of a string in a BibTeX file.
+JabRef adds the type though prefixes:

 -   `@String { aKopp = "Kopp, Oliver" }` is a `@String` with the type author.
 -   `@String { iMIT = "{Massachusetts Institute of Technology ({MIT})}" }` is a `@String` with the type of institution.